aster-fung/aster-fung/README.md

 About me:
 * I listen to Lofi music (a lot)🎵 when coding ⌨️📚
-* I enjoy learning on the go 🔬 biology ➔🧬bioinformatics ➔ 🖥️ data science
+* I enjoy learning 🔬 biology ➔🧬bioinformatics ➔ 🖥️ data science
 * Love Mr. Robot the TV show
 * Ask me about anything <a href="https://github.com/aster-fung/aster-fung/issues">here</a>